Who needs to submit financial statements

 The financial reporting obligations of FMC reporting entities, including issuers, are regulated by the Financial Markets Authority.

-All NZ and overseas Financial Markets Conduct (FMC) reporting entities, such as credit unions and building societies, must lodge audited financial statements each year.
+All NZ and overseas Financial Markets Conduct (FMC) reporting entities (such as credit unions and building societies) must lodge audited financial statements each year.

-If your company isn't trading
+If your company is not trading

 Your large company can apply for an exemption from filing a financial statement if, during an NZ accounting period it:

-• hasn't received any income
+• has not received any income

 • has no expenses

-• hasn't disposed of any assets, and
+• has not disposed of any assets, and

 • at the end of the accounting period, has no subsidiaries or all of its subsidiaries are inactive.